In this guide, we’ll show you how to form a nonprofit and apply for tax-exempt status to get your nonprofit off to a great start.

 Importantly, under the Mississippi constitution, you must hold the organizational meeting within two years of the date of incorporation.
 If you fail to do so, a court may declare your corporation’s charter invalid.

-Determine record-keeping protocols
+Step 7: Determine record-keeping protocols

 It’s important to maintain an effective record-keeping process for new nonprofits.
 Mississippi requires corporations to maintain an array of records including appropriate accounting records, the minutes of all meetings of the Corporation’s members and board of directors, and a list of members.
 Check Section 79-11-283 of the Mississippi code to make sure you are maintaining all required records.